-- With the spread and expansion of the Internet, it has become necessary to provide management instructions (provisioning) for identity information across the board, not just confined to a single domain. - In order to standardize the provisioning process, a protocol called SPLM (Service Provisioning Markup Language) was developed, but SPLM was not widely used due to its complex specification and poor interoperability.
+With the spread and expansion of the Internet, it has become necessary to provide management instructions (provisioning) for identity information across the board, not just confined to a single domain.
+In order to standardize the provisioning process, a protocol called SPLM (Service Provision)

+In order to standardize the provisioning process, a protocol called SPLM (Service Provisioning Markup Language) was developed, but SPLM was not widely used due to its complex specification and poor interoperability.
 With the development of cloud services and the increase in usage opportunities, a new specification that is easy to use became necessary.